TheThingsIndustries/lorawan-stack-docs/doc/content/devices/abp-vs-otaa/_index.md

 weight: 1
 ---

-This section can help you understand the differences between ABP and OTAA activation modes for LoRaWAN end devices, and comprehend why using OTAA is recommended.
+This section can help you understand the differences between ABP and OTAA activation modes for LoRaWAN® end devices, and comprehend why using OTAA is recommended.

 <!--more-->